This post was originally published on November 21, 2017 and has been updated for accuracy and comprehensiveness.

 - Seek opportunities to educate residents on suspicious activity and how to alert the group or authorities appropriately.

-- Publicize your program.
-Put up signs that warn criminals and encourage neighbors to join.
+- Publicize your program and put up signs that warn criminals and encourage neighbors to join.

 2. Create Awareness and Camaraderie

 Another benefit of a neighborhood watch program and a direct result of crime prevention is a more connected community.
-Alert neighbors can stop crime and keep residents safe—while making the neighborhood a more welcoming environment.
+Vigilant neighbors can stop crime and keep residents safe, while making the neighborhood a more welcoming environment.

 Here’s how you can do your part:

 - Contact authorities if you see someone in trouble; or illegal, suspicious or unusual activity.
 Be specific in your observations.

 - Learn your neighbors’ schedules.
 Many have jobs that require them to be away from their homes during the day.
 Single-home dwellings are more likely to be targeted during the day between the hours of 10:00 a.m. and 3:00 p.m.
 If you notice something that seems off, discuss it with your neighbor or ask questions.